 Associate & Creative Director

-Abigail Harmon, Associate and Creative Director, has been working with Mersky, Jaffe & Associates for more than sixteen years.
+Abigail Harmon, Associate and Creative Director, has been working with Mersky, Jaffe & Associates for more than eighteen years.
 She has aided a variety of clients to strengthen endowment/capital campaigns and annual funds, conduct feasibility studies, develop sound strategic plans.
 She supervises all marketing, copywriting, and design both for the firm and its clients.
 She also writes the the MJA blog – Resources (you can subscribe to the weekly newsletter by clicking here).

 She is the coauthor of Successful Synagogue Fundraising Today: Overcoming the Fear of Asking for Money and How You Can Engage New Board Members, the author of hundreds of articles, and conducts regular webinars for the firm.